jaha2600/GREENLAND_INSAR/isce/tops_stack/README.md

 USER TROUBLESHOOTING: delete the orbits directory before starting another run to avoid errors (it will automatically re-download them when running stackSeninel.py), make sure you've changed path in dem xml file

 `create_batch.sh` and `create_batch_ion.sh` are standalone bash scripts that can be used to batch execute run file directories in normal and ion stack runs.
 Mostly for use on personal machines.

+Things that I think would be useful to add:

+Its likely some jobs would timeout on summit.
+So instead of running from start some way to know which run*.sh it failed and then you can just manually resubmit the remaining scripts / slice off the top of the batch.sh.